BlueJayVRStudio/PythonUtils/README.md

 # PythonUtils
-random, possibly useful stuff\...
+-   Random, possibly useful stuff\...

-Some of the utilities here will contain file I/O so please use extreme caution!
+-   Some of the utilities here will contain file I/O so please use extreme caution!

 *\"PythonUtils\" Disclaimer of Liability:*